 To make the content arm of your dispensary marketing even more complicated, it’s also really important from an SEO perspective.
 Each new piece of content that goes up on your website is an SEO opportunity, so it needs to be written and optimized to contribute to your SEO efforts as well.
 Sometimes that even means writing certain pieces, like blog posts for example, that aren’t likely to get very much initial traffic, but can contribute to your SEO goals.

 TEXT MARKETING PLATFORM

 We recommend TextMagic as a stand-alone platform.
 It’s simple to use and cannabis-friendly.
-However, if you’d like something more robust, consider SpringBig.
+However, if you’d like something more robust, consider SpringBig or AlpineIQ.
 It’s primarily a loyalty-program, but has an integrated CRM and text message marketing platform built in.